 (See also Overview of Fractures Overview of Fractures A fracture is a break in a bone.
 Most fractures result from a single, significant force applied to normal bone.
 In addition to fractures, musculoskeletal injuries include Joint dislocations... read more .)

-Metacarpal neck fractures are common.
+This discussion pertains to fractures of the metacarpal bones other than the thumb metacarpal.
+Fractures of the neck of metacarpals 2 through 5 are common.
 They cause pain, swelling, tenderness, and sometimes deformity.
-Rotational deformity Rotational deformity due to a fracture in the hand Metacarpal neck fractures usually result from an axial load (eg, from punching with a clenched fist).
-(See also Overview of Fractures.)
-Metacarpal neck fractures are common.
-They cause pain... read more may occur.
+Rotational deformity Rotational deformity due to a fracture in the hand may occur.
 The 5th metacarpal is most commonly injured by punching (boxer's fracture).
 When these fractures result from punching someone in the mouth, human oral flora may contaminate the wound, sometimes causing infection.
-Patients with fight bites require antibiotics.
+Patients with fight bites require antibiotics Infected Bite Wounds of the Hand A small puncture wound, particularly from a human or cat bite, may involve significant injury to the tendon, joint capsule, or articular cartilage.
+The most common cause of human bites is a... read more .

 Rotational deformity due to a fracture in the hand